calebschoepp/caleb-www/content/blog/inception_studio_weekend_reflections.md

 ### Andy Chou on entrepreneurship - Stay at small companies and take action and talk to customers

 Action is more important then whether you start with an idea or start with finding a problem to work on.
 Find what resonates with you and gets you excited.

-### I want to do more hackathons

-I want to do more of this and meet a lot more smart motivated people.
-Working with people smarter than you.

 ### Product market fit